RandunGayantha/YoutubeSpeedControl/README.md

 # YouTube Liquid Glass Speed Control

-A modern, transparent, "Apple-style" speed control overlay for YouTube.
+A modern, transparent, speed control overlay for YouTube.

 ## Features
 * **Liquid Glass Design:** Blurs the background to blend perfectly with the video.